MKCM 101: Introduction to Video Storytelling and MKCM 102: Foundations of Visual and Digital Design

 Complete MKTG-200

-Marketing research is critical to marketing.
-In this course, students explore quantitative and qualitative marketing research methods and analysis with an emphasis on ethically-grounded practices, such as informed consent, privacy, and data security, that result in data-driven marketing recommendations.
-The impact and role of AI and machine learning in marketing research will also be addressed.
-By the end of the course, students will have developed skills to design and execute effective and ethical marketing research projects to inform marketing decisions.
+Marketing research is critical to informed marketing decision-making.
+In this course, students explore quantitative and qualitative marketing research methods, with an emphasis on ethically-grounded practices such as informed consent, privacy, and data security.
+The course also examines the impact of emerging technologies, including AI and machine learning, on the marketing research process.
+By the end of the course, students will have developed the skills to design effective, ethical marketing research plans and propose data-driven recommendations to support marketing strategy.

 Prerequisites